codingPaulStuart/ft_printf/README.md

 # ft_printf - Reverse Engineer of the C printf function

 Recreating the versatile C function:printf() helped to understand how variadic functions work, a very useful skill to have.
-The Printf recreated function is work same as the original one in the standard library.
+The Printf recreated function is to work same as the original one in the standard library.
 It is tested and compared to the original and must implement the following conversions:

 • %c Prints a single character.